A Comprehensive Guide to Case Interview Prep [tips updated 2020]

-- Interviewer-led – In this case format, a candidate will still be expected to identify the key elements of a thorny business issue and present them to the interviewer.
+- Interviewer-led – In this case interview format, a candidate will still be expected to identify and structure the key elements of a thorny business issue, and then present them to the interviewer.
 But after they do, the interviewer will direct them to first address a particular aspect of the case.
-This interview format is typicallyused by McKinsey in their recruiting.
+This interview format is typically used in McKinsey cases.

 - Group interview – Multiple candidates are brought in to discuss a case together and then present their solution to an interviewer.
 The group case is also not a frequently used interview format.
-For more information, see this article on group cases.
+For more information, see this article on group case interview.

 You’ve made it to the end of our crash course on case interview prep.
 By reading this article, you now have a strong understanding of: